cni-iisc/cni-website/_newsletters/2023/July.md

       url:

     - name: The unreasonable effectiveness of mathematics in large scale deep learning
-      description: by Greg Yang from Microsoft Research on July 10th
+      description: by Greg Yang from Microsoft Research on July 10th @4 pm
       url:

     - name: CNI Summer School 2023